Investing 101: A Beginner's Guide to Building Wealth

 In the stock market (10% average return): $174,494

-What Investing Gives You:
+What Investing Actually Gives You:

-✅ Compounds wealth (money makes money)
+✅ Compounds wealth (your money makes money, which makes more money)

-| Account Type | Tax Treatment | Annual Limit (2024) | Best For | Withdrawal Rules |
+| Account Type | Tax Treatment | What It Is | Best For |

 🎯 The Power of Starting Early